-In the northern half of the earth it’s finally spring all month long.
+In the northern half of the earth, it’s finally spring all month long.
 Warmer, longer days are pleasant but can bring new health challenges and opportunities.

-I hope you can take advantage of the warmth to be outdoors doing fun and healthy activities-walking, biking, swimming, gardening, playing with kids.
+I hope you can take advantage of the warmth to be outdoors doing fun and healthy activities-walking, biking, swimming, gardening, and playing with kids.
 I’ll share some posts to help you do those activities safely.

 April timely topics include